Fluor Logo

 Performance

 A company-wide U.S. Occupational Safety and Health Administration (OSHA) standard guides our measurement and reporting process regardless of work location.
-This includes OSHA guidance on reporting COVID-19 cases.

 Total case incident rate, self-perform and subcontractor.

-The self-perform and subcontractor work hours executed by our offices and in the field in 2023 resulted in a Total Case Incident Rate (TCIR) of 0.29 versus the industry average of 0.90 (U.S. Bureau of Labor Statistics data for construction companies with more than 1,000 employees).
+The self-perform and subcontractor work hours executed by our offices and in the field in 2024 resulted in a Total Case Incident Rate (TCIR) of 0.31 versus the industry average of 0.90 (U.S. Bureau of Labor Statistics data for construction companies with more than 1,000 employees).

-Chart showing Fluor Total Case Incident Rate (TCIR) of 0.29 versus industry average of 0.90.
+Chart showing Fluor Total Case Incident Rate (TCIR) of 0.31, lower than goal of <= 0.38 and industry benchmark of 0.90.

 Days away, restricted or transferred, self-perform and subcontractor

-We had a combined Days Away, Restricted or Transferred (DART) workday case rate of 0.15 versus the industry average of 0.60 (U.S. Bureau of Labor Statistics data for construction companies with more than 1,000 employees).
+We had a combined 2024 Days Away, Restricted or Transferred (DART) workday case rate of 0.17 versus the industry average of 0.60 (U.S. Bureau of Labor Statistics data for construction companies with more than 1,000 employees).

-Chart showing Fluor combined Days Away, Restricted or Transferred (DART) workday case rate of 0.15 versus industry average of 0.60.
+Chart showing Fluor combined Days Away, Restricted or Transferred (DART) workday case rate of 0.17 compared to goal of <= 0.15 and industry benchmark of 0.60.

 Improvements Through Audits